ProudHokori/Book-collection-project/README.md

 ![img.png](md/all_theme.png)

+## ♥ Program's Requirements ♥
 ***

-##  Program's Requirement

-These are required python version,modules and tools that need to download before running the program.
+These are required python version, modules and tools that user need to download before running the program.

-###  Python version
+### ♥ Python version
 * [Python 3.9](https://www.python.org/downloads/)
-###  Modules
+### ♥ Modules
-look at all module that need to download in `requirements.txt`.
+Required modules in `requirements.txt`.
-* `turtle` : use for all graphic.
+* `turtle` : used for all graphics.
-* `prettytable` : use for create and print table on console.
+* `prettytable` : used for creating and printing table on console.
-* `time` : use sleep function to delay some graphic.
+* `time` : to use sleep function to delay some graphics.
-* `os` : use for access picture file in each folder.
+* `os` : used for accessing picture file in each folder.
-* `json` : use json file to store data.
+* `json` : to generate a json file to store the data

 Note : font `Consolas` is required for better experience, click [here](https://github.com/tsenart/sight/raw/master/fonts/Consolas.ttf) to download.

+##♥ Program's design ♥
 ***

-## Program's design

-My application consists of 3 main classes that are `Book`, `BookDB` and `Display`. and have 2 classes are ConsoleColor and ScreenColor for decorate the program.
+My application consists of three main classes which are `Book`, `BookDB` and `Display`.
+It has two classes which are ConsoleColor and ScreenColor, for decorating the program.

-###  Class `Book`
+### ♥ Class `Book`
-This class is used to represent a book and each book will have their own details which was used to create attributes.
+Represents a book and each book will have their own details which are used to create attributes.
-In addition, each book will have their own ID that was created automatically.
+In addition, IDs of each book will be created automatically.
-###  Class `BookDB`
+### ♥ Class `BookDB`
-This class is used to manage all about data file in this app. and have two attributes that are
+Used for managing all data files of this app such as, adding, finding and updating books.
-###  Class `Display`
+### ♥ Class `Display`
-This class is used to display all the features on Python Turtle Graphic screen and show the table of data on console.
+Displays all the features on Python Turtle Graphic screen, and a table of data on console.
-###  Class `ConsoleColor` and `ScreenColor`
+### ♥ Class `ConsoleColor` and `ScreenColor`
-This 2 class are use for decorating color,format and theme in application.
+These two classes are used for decorating color, format and theme in the application.

-###  UML class diagram
+### ♥ UML class diagram
 ![img_1.png](book_collection_diagram.png)

+##♥ Code structure ♥
 ***

-## Code structure

-This program consists of 5 python files for running program.
-2 database files that are a json file and a txt file.
-And 3 folder of picture.
+This program consists of five python files to run the program.
+Two database files, which are a json file and a txt file, and three folders of pictures.
-###  Python file
+### ♥ Python file
-* `app.py ` : This file is used for **running program** and enter to the application.
+* `app.py ` : Used to start and **running** the program.
-* `book.py `: This file is used for contain **Book** class.
+* `book.py `: Contains **Book** class.
-* `bookdatabase.py` : This file is used for contain **BookDB** class.
+* `bookdatabase.py` : Contains **BookDB** class.
-* `display.py` : This file is used for contain **Display** class.
+* `display.py` : Contains **Display** class.
-* `color.py` : This file is used for contain **ScreenColor** and **ConsoleColor** class.
+* `color.py` : Contains **ScreenColor** class and **ConsoleColor** class.
-###  Database file
+### ♥ Database file
-* `bookdatabase.json` : This is an example json file that contain all data of all books in collection.
+* `bookdatabase.json` : Displays an example of a json file which contains all data of books in the collection.
-* `fileID.txt` : This is an example txt file that contain all ID of book that used to running ID in each book.
+* `fileID.txt` : Displays an example of a txt file which contains IDs of all books which is used for running ID of each book.
-###  Picture folder
+### ♥ Picture folder
-* `cover folder` : This folder is used to store all of book's cover picture.
+* `cover folder` : Stores all books' cover files.
-* `pointer folder` : This folder is used to store all of pointer picture that used for decorate theme app.
+* `pointer folder` : Stores pointer's icons, which are parts of the themes' decoration.
-* `picture folder` : This folder is used to store all of decorated picture
+* `picture folder` : Stores all pictures for decoration.

-***
+---
-  ### <p align=center>**Hope you got a great experience, Thank you**</p>
+ ###**Hope you have a great experience.
+Thank you. ♥**

-***
+---